 This list of the best graphic design tools showcases the best hardware, software, and other essential equipment for graphic designers.

-I’ve tried and tested most of the graphic design equipment and tools on this list myself and am here to share my thoughts on these products with you — many of which are free!
+I’ve tried and tested all of the graphic design equipment and tools on this list myself and am here to share my thoughts on these products with you — many of which are free!

 Here are the 15 best tools for graphic designers.